nob2x/NOB2X/README.md

 ---

-*See something wrong, change your mind or want to be added?
+*See something wrong, changed your mind or want to be added?
 Make a PR here https://github.com/nob2x/nob2x/pulls*